mailcow/mailcow-dockerized-docs/docs/index.en.md

 - :fontawesome-solid-globe: [mailcow.email](https://mailcow.email)

-[^1]: Servercow is a hosting/support division of The Infrastructure Company GmbH (mailcow maintainer).
+[^1]: mailcow and Servercow are registered trademarks of The Infrastructure Company GmbH.